liferay/liferay-nativity/README.md

 ##### Flat Context Menus

+*Fixed in OS X 10.11 El Capitan.*

-Finder Sync plugins also do not support sub-menus.
+~~Finder Sync plugins also do not support sub-menus.
 The context menus returned by the client must be a flat list.
-Attempting to generate a tree of context menu items will result in only the parent level appearing in the context menu.
+Attempting to generate a tree of context menu items will result in only the parent level appearing in the context menu.~~

 ### Injector